-Monitoring results shall be recorded monthly and submitted monthly using Discharge Monitoring Report (DMR) forms supplied by the Division of Water Resources.
-Submittals shall be postmarked no later than 15 days after the completion of the reporting period.
-A completed DMR with an original signature shall be submitted to the following address:
+Monitoring results shall be recorded monthly and submitted monthly using NetDMR.
+Submittals shall be no later than 15 days after the completion of the reporting period.
+If NetDMR is not functioning, a completed DMR with an original signature shall be submitted to the following address:

+STATE OF TENNESSEE

-TENNESSEE DEPT. OF ENVIRONMENT & CONSERVATION DIVISION OF WATER RESOURCES
+DEPARTMENT OF ENVIRONMENT AND CONSERVATION

+DIVISION OF WATER RESOURCES

+COMPLIANCE & ENFORCEMENT SECTION

-WILLIAM R. SNODGRASS - TENNESSEE TOWER
+William R. Snodgrass - Tennessee Tower

-312 ROSA L. PARKS AVENUE, 11TH FLOOR
+312 Rosa L. Parks Avenue, 11th Floor

-NASHVILLE, TENNESSEE 37243-1102
+Nashville, Tennessee 37243-1102

-A copy of the completed and signed DMR shall be mailed to the Jackson Environmental Field Office (EFO) at the following address:
+If NetDMR is not functioning, a copy of the completed and signed DMR shall be mailed to the Knoxville Environmental Field Office (EFO) at the following address: